-How to Choose the Best Mics for the Choir at Worship
+How to Choose the Best Mics for the Church Choir

 When dealing with a soloist or a small group of vocalists, mic placement can be simple.
-If you are working with a choir, however, things get more complicated.
-With a choir, you want the mic to pick up all singers equally so that you can hear the harmonies and lyrics.
+However, if you are working with a church choir, things get more complicated.
+With a church choir, you want the mic to pick up all singers equally so that you can hear the harmonies and lyrics.
 In addition, it's crucial to ensure the mics can produce an excellent natural sound from the choir.

 In this guide, we'll focus on choir mic placement and teach you how to get the best possible sound for your choral ensemble.
-We'll also recommend a few mics to help your choir sound pitch-perfect.
+We'll also recommend the best choir mics to help your chorus sound pitch-perfect.

 Condenser Mics have thinner diaphragms with an eclectically charged backplate to generate a signal and a smooth, natural sound.
 Generally, more sensitive than their dynamic counterparts, they're better at picking up finer details.